honeycombio/honeycomb-opentelemetry-android/DEVELOPING.md

 ```

 The results of both the tests themselves and the telemetry collected by the collector are in a file `data.json` in the `smoke-tests/collector/` directory.
-These artifacts are also uploaded to Circle when run in CI.

 After smoke tests are done, tear down docker containers: